Editorial: Family Standards Disclosure: Affiliate Policy

 Maenam and Lipa Noi offer the shallowest, calmest water for toddlers.
 Choeng Mon adds a protected horseshoe bay.
 Avoid central Chaweng for infants due to noise, traffic, and deeper surf near the main strip.

-How we chose bases: We rented in Maenam when Victor was newborn-to-toddler — knee-deep water 30 metres out mattered more than nightlife.
-Later we leaned on restaurant guides and Bophut’s Friday market for evening rhythm.
+How we chose bases: We rented in Maenam when Victor was newborn-to-toddler — knee-deep water thirty metres out mattered more than nightlife.
+Natalia wanted a kitchen window onto the sea; I wanted a ten-minute hospital run.
+Later we leaned on restaurant guides and Bophut’s Friday market for the evening rhythm we could walk with a stroller.

 Calm north-coast sand, local morning market, hospitals within 15 minutes.
 Best for families and long-stay nomads.
 Mid-range resorts: Bo Phut Resort, Melati Beach, Santiburi.